What you missed at our Performance and Psychosocial Safety Event

 Psychosocial risk is already costing you money — you just can't see it yet

-Dave Burroughs, Chief Mental Health Officer at Westpac and Principal Psychologist at Australian Psychological Services, opened with a case study that framed the conversation.
-A 300-person leadership team was overworked and losing productivity.
-The typical response would have been a recruitment push or a team-building day.
+Dave Burroughs, Chief Mental Health Officer at Westpac and Principal Psychologist at Australian Psychological Services, opened with an APS case study that framed the conversation.
+A large leadership team was overworked and losing productivity.
+The typical response team-building day.
+There was no business case for extra resources.

 Instead, Dave's team applied a psychosocial job design lens.
-They found 1,800 hours of wasted work per week, driven by role confusion from poorly managed change.
-Around seven hours per leader, per week, wasted.
-The equivalent of 45 FTE staff.
-The annual cost to the business: $25 million.
+They found many hours of wasted work per week, driven by role confusion.
+The annual cost to the business was in the tens of millions of dollars.
 No psych injury claims had been filed, but the point isn't just the number.
 It's that this kind of harm is invisible to standard safety metrics.
 If you're only looking at claims data, you're looking at the wrong thing.

 Who owns psychosocial safety?